microapps/store-locator/README.md

 - `unitSystem` - used to show distance `METRIC` or `IMPERIAL` `default: 'METRIC'`
 - `limit` - shows only first n closest results to the location `default: 10`
 - `homeLocationHint` - text that appears in an info window of home location marker `default: 'Current location'`
+- `farAwayMarkerOpacity` - an opacity of a marker that is too far away (determined by `limit`)
+- `fullWidthMap` - changes the appearance to make the map full width and store list as an overlay on top of it